 “Customer Confidential Information” means

 - any information disclosed (whether disclosed in writing, orally or otherwise) by the Customer to the Provider during the Term that is marked as “confidential”, described as “confidential” or should have been understood by the Provider at the time of disclosure to be confidential; and

 - the Customer Materials;

-- uploaded to, stored on, processed using or transmitted via the Platform by or on behalf of the Customer or by any person or application or automated system using the Customer's account; and
+- uploaded to, stored on, processed using or transmitted via the Platform by or on behalf of the Customer or by any person (including an End User) or application or automated system using the Customer's account; and

 - otherwise provided by the Customer to the Provider in connection with the Agreement;

 "Documentation" means the documentation made available on the Platform to the Customer specifying how the Platform should be used;